jupiter/node-dryml/Readme.md

     	dryml.renderView('index', options, res);
     });

+It is currently asynchronous, so does not work as standard Express view plugin.

 ## Options

   - `locals`          Local variables object
   - `scope`           Function execution context
   - `debug`           Output sources and useful string
   - `trimWhitespace`  Removes all whitespace between tags
+  - `cache`           true/false whether to use cached tags/taglibs, default: true, default can be set on dryml object

 ## DRYML Syntax